tyler36/cypress-cake/README.md

 ### Create An Entity

 Use `cy.create('User')` to generate an entity from a configured factory.
-This packages expects to find [vierge-noire/cakephp-fixture-factories](https://github.com/vierge-noire/cakephp-fixture-factories) factories setup.
-Please the documentation there for creating factories.
+This packages expects to find [vierge-noire/cakephp-fixture-factories](https://github.com/vierge-noire/cakephp-fixture-factories) factories.
+Please see their documentation for creating factories.

 ```php
 cy.create('User')